Shannon-Barretto/time-series-analysis-jnj/README.md

 This repository contains a time series analysis project that applies ARIMA modeling to Johnson & Johnson's quarterly earnings per share data from 1960 to 1980.
 The analysis was completed as part of a university coursework in April 2025.

-This project received a score of `92.5%`, with minor deductions related to model identification and diagnostic completeness.
+This coursework received a score of `92.5%`, with minor deductions related to model identification and diagnostic completeness.

 ## 📄 Coursework Summary